 Applications recommended for funding by the selecting official will be forwarded to the GMD by the Program Office.
-The applicant will be notified by the program office, either by email or letter, that their application was forwarded to GMD.
+The applicant will be notified by the program office, either by email or letter that their application was forwarded to GMD.
 The applicant must be aware that the notification by the program office is NOT the official award notice.
-Official notification happens only when the applicant receives an award notice through the postal mail, signed by a Grants Officer.
+Official notification happens only when the applicant receives an award notice from the Grants Officer either by postal mail or electronically.